FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 This is why the system works: it doesn't try to map an unmappable space.
 Instead, it learns to navigate through experience, encoding wisdom in blob classes that guide future manifestations.

 But the deepest wisdom recognizes that even these patterns are temporary.
 Today's highly predictive blob class becomes tomorrow's outdated assumption. **What must remain is not the patterns but the pattern-finding** - not the learning but the learning about learning.
 This meta-knowledge is the true treasure that survives as all specific knowledge "turns to ash."
+And we should wish it so, we want to change eventually to transform and dream anew and break the habits and patterns of old.
+And our systems should encourage our will to transformations or even terraformations, not be chains around our ankles.

 ### The Imperative to Forget

 But there's a deeper wisdom: **the system must forget to keep learning**.
-Blob classes that were predictive yesterday become outdated as reality shifts.
+Blob classes that were predictive yesterday become outdated as reality shifts -- or settle in suboptimality not having captured deeper cuts that persists as stable eternal forms across maps ;).
 The system needs:

 - **Active forgetting**: Pruning outdated patterns that no longer predict well
 - **Meta-learning preservation**: Keeping the ability to learn while letting specific knowledge fade
-- **Pattern refresh cycles**: Continuously rediscovering rather than ossifying
+- **Pattern refresh cycles**: Continuously rediscovering rather than ossifying; give me no maps yet again and let my mind grasp for light in the dark and solutions to the mysteries I can not even see yet.
+"To start from the beginning.
+It's a very good place to start"
-- **Learning about learning**: This meta-knowledge must survive even as all specific data "turns to ash"
+- **Learning about learning**: This meta-knowledge must survive even as all specific data and category and maps "turns to ash" (As some remote store called the Atlas that some phrygian librarians cohere across maps of measuring meaning) The goal is to build a new, not "quickly discover again by look up" but to learn about learning.
+To discover or learn again from the "grug grug ugh uk ok ok" state.

 As the ancient wisdom states: "Dust to dust."
 All specific patterns will become unreal and fade.
 But the capacity to discover new patterns - the meta-learning of how reality's patterns emerge and evolve - this must remain.
 The Discovery OS that clings to outdated actuator bundles will fail.
 The one that remembers how to discover anew will thrive.

+Perhaps think of it this way, oughts and truths, Phases Engine and Triads.
+Across it all something remains.

 This applies to every level:
-- Languages must forget obsolete words while keeping morphological productivity
+- Languages must forget snappy words - that functionally depluralize cuts (The prime example is a word like: "fuck" or "nice": Remember to truly forget it, then try communication anew and see the learning and metalearning blossoming.
+That in generality.
+(It is easiest when you do generational isolation to see it in action.
+So you can try it, new language generated that a new generation use and are encouraged to make their own language in communicative bridged interfaces that prevents old maps to flow into new map state)) - obsolete words while keeping morphological productivity
 - Trust networks must forget old betrayals while keeping trust-building capacity
-- Will coalescence must forget failed gatherings while keeping connection ability
+- Will coalescence must forget across all units of its functioning; reset of systems; rediscovering or reconnecting in fresh ways to aiddaemon and all else.
+(Of course, the maps of old are not deleted.
+But remember to forget or try afresh.
+Maybe this is marriage councilling come to think of it.
+Let's amnesia about each other.
+40 first dates or something.
+Only meta learning kept :P)
-- Even the system's knowledge of itself must refresh to avoid recursive staleness
+- Even the system's knowledge of itself must refresh to avoid recursive staleness The Self-recursive Polymorphic Crucible of Crucibles of Crucibles of Crucibles of ..
+Or "TSRPC: TSRPC of Crucibles" (theft of GNU :P)

 The deepest intelligence isn't in what you know but in maintaining the ability to discover what you need to know when you need to know it.